JoseDangerous/Rule-based-AI-Model/README.md

-# Sample submission for the Building a Rule-Based AI System in Python project.
+# Building a Rule-Based AI System in Python project.
 ---

 ## Part 1: Initial Project Ideas

-### 1. Project Idea 1: Recipe Recommender
+### 1. Project Idea 1: Plant Disease Diagnostic Tool
-- **Description:** A system that recommends recipes based on ingredients the user has on hand.
-The user enters ingredients, and the system matches them to recipes using predefined rules.
+- **Description:** A system where users describe symptoms in their plants, and the AI provides possible diseases and treatment recommendations.
 - **Rule-Based Approach:**
-  - The system checks for exact matches and partial matches with the ingredients required for recipes in a dataset.
-  - Missing ingredients are suggested for partial matches.
+  - Uses decision trees with IF-THEN rules to match symptom descriptions with diseases.
+  - Keywords like "yellow leaves," "spots," or "wilting" trigger specific diagnostic paths.

-### 2. Project Idea 2: Simple Chatbot
+### 2. Project Idea 2: Movie Recommendation System
-- **Description:** A chatbot that responds to user inputs with predefined answers.
-The chatbot simulates a conversation by identifying keywords and phrases in user inputs.
+- **Description:** Suggests movies based on user preferences and criteria provided.
 - **Rule-Based Approach:**
-  - Responses are based on keywords such as "hello," "help," or "bye."
-  - For example, if the user says "hello," the system responds with "Hi there!
-How can I assist you?"
+  - Rules match user inputs (genre preferences, mood, release year, length) against a database of movies, applying filters and priority rules.

-### 3. Project Idea 3: Travel Packing List Generator
+### 3. Project Idea 3: Diet Meal Planner
-- **Description:** A system that generates a packing list based on the user’s destination, climate, and trip duration.
+- **Description:** Creates meal suggestions based on dietary restrictions, preferences, and nutritional goals.
 - **Rule-Based Approach:**
-  - The system uses rules to recommend items.
-  - For example, if the destination is "beach" and the climate is "hot," the system suggests sunscreen, swimsuits, and sunglasses.
+  - Applies rules to filter food options based on constraints (allergies, calories, nutritional requirements) and generates compatible meal combinations.

-### **Chosen Idea:** Recipe Recommender
+### **Chosen Idea:** Movie Recommendation System
-**Justification:** I chose this project because it is practical and applicable to real-life scenarios.
-It allows me to work with datasets, apply conditional logic, and create a system that provides meaningful recommendations based on user input.
+**Justification:** I chose this idea because my friends, family, and I are always trying to decide on what to watch and this could help us decide.
+This project would be applicable to real-world scenarios and allow me to easily categorize movies to recommend based on rules and keywords.

 ---